oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-advanced/online-remote-discover.md

 {{% img "Online Discovery Results" "images/a5-online-discovery-results.png" %}}

-Note that in this sample, there are no `Domain Binaries` or `Domain Libraries` to the only thing that is needed is to add the `todo.war` binary to the WDT archive file.
+Note that in this sample, there are no `Domain Binaries` or `Domain Libraries` so you only need to add the `todo.war` binary to the WDT archive file.

 Depending on the version of WDT you are using, online remote discovery adds some fields with their default values that